kainat-fareed/eda-hr-analytics/README.md

 ---

 ## Conclusion
-Employee promotion decisions are largely influenced by performance metrics such as training scores, past ratings, and recognition.
+Employee promotion decisions are largely influenced by performance metrics such as training scores, past ratings, and awards won.

 This analysis demonstrates how data can be used to move from **subjective decisions → evidence-based HR strategy**.